-HPE2 Natural Environment & Biodiversity
+HPE 1 Natural Environment & Biodiversity

-Development should retain and enhance existing trees, hedgerows and habitats which are important for their historic, visual or biodiversity value unless the need for, and the benefits of the development in that location clearly outweigh any loss.
+Development should retain and enhance existing trees, hedgerows and habitats particularly Local Wildlife Sites, priority habitats and ancient woodland (an irreplaceable habitat) which are important for their historic, visual or biodiversity value unless the need for, and the benefits of the development in that location clearly outweigh any loss.
 Any such loss will be appropriately mitigated.